 The Floozies are producer/guitarist Matt Hill and drummer Mark Hill.
 These two brothers from Lawrence, KS are bringing their fresh approach to electronic music and live performance to venues and festivals all over the country.
 The duo's combination of cutting edge electronic production and party rocking funk energizes crowds and turns venues into epic dance parties.
 All of The Floozies music, including their latest album "Sunroof Cadillac," can be downloaded for free from flooziesduo.com.

-Heather Maloney is a western Massachusetts based artist who has received numerous accolades for her startlingly soulful voice and literate songwriting exploring themes of spirituality, transformation, and impermanence.
+Heather Maloney is an American songwriter who has received numerous accolades for her startlingly soulful voice and literate songwriting exploring themes of spirituality, transformation, and impermanence.
 Critics are quickly discovering Maloney's talent with No Depression raving "Her music is riveting, her voice adventurous, her lyrics thought-provoking...” while Blurt Magazine wrote "Heather Maloney is one of the most talented tradition-based singer-songwriters I’ve heard in some time...the writing is stunning."

 If there’s a typical path to becoming a songwriter, Maloney didn’t follow it.
 Although she went to school for music and had done plenty of singing, she only began writing tunes a few years ago after living and working for three years in a silent-retreat meditation center in central Massachusetts.
 “The biggest motivating factor in writing was probably the experiences that I was having here in my meditation practice,” she says.
 “There was the difficulty of it, the suffering of it, and wanting to channel that into something creative, and on the positive side, the insights that came out of my experiences.”

-Maloney is primed for a breakout 2014.
-Her collaboration with Massachusetts-based indie folk quartet Darlingside, the Woodstock EP, garnered national attention with a New York Times feature for their cover of Joni Mitchell’s classic song, “Woodstock.”
-The EP will be released by Signature Sounds on March 11.
-Maloney will then embark on an expansive US tour and begin work on her next full-length album.
+Maloney has had a breakout 2014, sharing stages with Anais Mitchell, Rodrigo y Gabriela, Lake Street Dive.
+Her collaboration with Massachusetts-based indie folk quartet Darlingside, the Woodstock EP, garnered national attention with a New York Times feature for their cover of Joni Mitchell’s classic song, “Woodstock," which Graham Nash (Crosby, Stills, Nash, Young) lauded as "delicious, really excellent."

 It’s all but inconceivable that J Mascis requires an introduction.
 In the quarter-century since he founded Dinosaur Jr., Mascis has created some of the era’s signature songs, albums and styles.
 As a skier, golfer, songwriter, skateboarder, record producer, and musician, J has few peers.
 The laconically-based roar of his guitar, drums and vocals have driven a long string of bands – Deep Wound, Dinosaur Jr., Gobblehoof, Velvet Monkeys, the Fog, Witch, Sweet Apple – and he has guested on innumerable sessions.
 But Several Shades of Why is J’s first solo studio record, and it is an album of incredible beauty, performed with a delicacy not always associated with his work.